BeryJu/hass-auth-header/README.md

-# Header Auth for Homeassistant
+# Header Auth for Home Assistant

 This custom component allows you to delegate authentication to a reverse proxy.

 **Use with caution.
-If misconfigured, this can lead to a Homeassistant instance that anyone can access**
+If misconfigured, this can lead to a Home Assistant instance that anyone can access**

 ## Installation